 Other treatments to prevent or treat abnormal heart rhythms include:

-- Pacemaker, a device that senses when your heart is beating irregularly, too slowly, or too fast.
+- Permanent pacemaker, a device that senses when your heart is beating too slowly.
 It sends a signal to your heart that makes your heart beat at the correct pace.

 The outcome depends on several factors:

 - Whether you have coronary artery disease, heart failure, or valvular heart disease.

 - You develop any of the symptoms of a possible arrhythmia.

 - You have been diagnosed with an arrhythmia and your symptoms worsen or DO NOT improve with treatment.

 Taking steps to prevent coronary artery disease may reduce your chance of developing an arrhythmia.